ringo-framework/ringo/docs/source/xxx.rst

 Finallay we must tell the appplication to use the new created profile.
 The information where to find the model clazz of the modul is stored in the database in the field "clazzpath" for each modul.
+This field can't be changed in the UI.
+You must to the change on the database directly.
 By changing this value to the path of your new modul the application will now use the new model.

 Change form